deadlyicon/jaredatron.com/README.md

 ### Top level view of what I should be focusing on

 This isn't project management.
-I'll still have these efforts as projects in OmniFocus.
+I'll still have these efforts as projects in OmniJaredatron.
 This is more of a place for documentation around the projects as apposed to a list of tasks I need to complete for said projects.

 For example my focus right now should be on: